Kimya Dawson: Soundtrack work

 Dawson's authentic persona has a demeanor which is "sheepish and guileless and awkward in a way that you really can't fake" and who sometimes looks "legitimately terrified" during performances, according to Village Voice music critic Rob Harvilla.

 Five of Dawson's solo songs, two from Antsy Pants, as well as one from the Moldy Peaches, are included on the Juno soundtrack, released in December 2007.
 Composer Mateo Messina also based the film's score on Dawson's music.

 The soundtrack album, after two weeks topping Billboard's Digital Albums chart, reached No. 8 on the Billboard 200, in its first week of release.
 In its first full week of physical release the album sold 68,000 copies, reaching No. 3 on the Soundscan album chart.
 It missed out on the No. 1 spot by only 2,600 copies.
 The following week it jumped to #2, while selling 15% fewer copies (58,000), just 2,000 copies behind first place.
 In the album's third week of physical release it finally made the No. 1 spot on the Billboard 200 and Soundscan charts, selling 65,000 copies.
-The soundtrack for Juno won a Grammy for Best Compilation Soundtrack in 2009, beating out American Gangster, August Rush, Mamma Mia and Sweeney Todd.
+The soundtrack for Juno won a Grammy for Best Compilation Soundtrack in 2009, beating out American Gangster, August Rush, Mamma Mia!, and Sweeney Todd: The Demon Barber of Fleet Street.

 Two songs were also included in the soundtrack to Unmade Beds.